Papers

 AgentPoison: Red-teaming LLM Agents via Poisoning Memory or Knowledge Bases

-The paper "AgentPoison: Red-teaming LLM Agents via Poisoning Memory or Knowledge Bases" provides an extensive study on the robustness of LLM-based agents equipped with either a memory module or a retrieval-augmented generation (RAG) technique.
+The paper "AgentPoison: Red-teaming LLM Agents via Poisoning Memory or Knowledge Bases" provides an extensive paper on the robustness of LLM-based agents equipped with either a memory module or a retrieval-augmented generation (RAG) technique.
 The research community has been actively developing LLM agents for various tasks such as autonomous driving, question-answering (QA), and healthcare.
 These agents typically retrieve relevant past knowledge from extensive databases, raising concerns regarding the trustworthiness of the embeddings in use.

 Summary of Contributions